iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Normal Cone.md

 Finally, reader please observe that when with $x\in \text{int}(Q)$ (The relative interior), we would have $N_Q(x) = \{\mathbf 0\}$ which is a singleton, and when $Q$ is just our traditional linear subspaces: $L$, then the normal cone is $L^\perp$.

-Observe that, the normal cone of a cone is just the polar of thta cone.
+Observe that, the normal cone of a cone is just the polar of that cone. see [[Polar Cone]] for more information.
-**Intuitively**:

-Imagine any set of vector that is perpendicular to the velocity of a particle inside of the set $Q$ that is approaching the point $\bar{x} \in Q$.
+**Intuitively**: Imagine any set of vector that is perpendicular to the velocity of a particle inside of the set $Q$ that is approaching the point $\bar{x} \in Q$.
 Imagine such a particle in the form of a car that has a headlight spanning a cone that is at 90 degree angles.
 Now imagine infinitely many such car approaching the point $\bar x\in Q$ in all possible continuous paths where their limit of velocity approaching $\bar x$ is $v$, then the intersection of their headlights will form the normal cone $N_Q(\bar x)$.

+Under the convex optimization, this normal cone is enough, but there are other types of normal cones, and this one in particular is referred to as the *regular normal cones*, denoted as $\hat N_Q(\bar x)$.

+**References**

+Dimitry's 516 textbook, definition 2.34 page 38.

 ---
 ### **Basic Properties**

+* Normal cone addition, see [[Normal Cone Addition]].